Benefice News

 Discover the magic in this very special Christmas production for all the family.
 Tickets are £10/adult and £5/child over 3 years old and they can be purchased by scanning the QR code or following the link to the booking page.

-Horndean and Clanfield Foodbanks
+Horndean and Clanfield Foodbank

 We are collecting for the Horndean and Clanfield foodbanks.
 They need, cereals, long life milk, spreads, pasta and sauces, tea, small jars of coffee and biscuits, tinned fruit, custard, rice, noodles, snack pots, beans, hoops, macaroni cheese, toiletries, tinned vegetables, tinned meat, tinned fish, tinned pies.
 Please, no fresh produce or short date items.
 Details from Revd Joy.